grahamrobbo/MST2020/README.md

         }
 ```

-The `add_header` setting ensures that everything served up from that location will not be cached in the browser.
+The `add_header Cache-Control` setting ensures that everything served up from this location will not be cached in the browser.

 The nginx configuration also needs to set up the reverse proxy for your SAP backend server.